kevlewis08/MEC_NSBE_Portal/README.md

 # MEC_NSBE_Portal
-MEC NSBE (National Society of Black Engineers) Portal
+This is the MEC NSBE (National Society of Black Engineers) Portal.